aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/table.md

 ## Function `add`

 Add a new entry to the table.
-Aborts if an entry for this key already exists.
-The entry itself is not stored in the table, and cannot be discovered from it.
+Aborts if an entry for this<br/> key already exists.
+The entry itself is not stored in the<br/> table, and cannot be discovered from it.

 <pre><code>public fun add&lt;K: copy, drop, V&gt;(table: &amp;mut table::Table&lt;K, V&gt;, key: K, val: V)<br/></code></pre>